swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ### env

 **env** prints your environment variables.
-Your system uses this to keep track of vaiables within and across programs.
+Your system uses this to keep track of variables within and across programs.
 For example, lets find out who you are

     env | grep USER